 Feedback session to discuss and answer any questions.

-Important Note: Obtaining a formal diagnosis of a learning disability is different to a learning strengths profile or academic assessment.
-If you are seeking a formal diagnosis or cognitive assessment for your child, I would advise you to seek out the help of a qualified psychologist.
+Obtaining a formal diagnosis of a learning disability is different to a learning strengths profile or academic assessment.
+If you are seeking a formal diagnosis or cognitive assessment for your child, I would advise you to seek out the help of a qualified educational and developmental psychologist.
 You can do this through the Find a Psychologist Portal via the Australian Association of Psychologists Inc or the Australian Psychological Society.